 1.1.
 "Customer Data" means any content, data, information or material that is recorded by, submitted to or stored by, the Services, including, but not limited to, Personal Data.

 1.2.
-“Personal Data” means all information relating to a person that identifies such person or could reasonably be used to identify such person, including but not limited to, as first and last name, home address, billing address, or other physical address, email address, telephone number and Sensitive Data, if any.
+“Personal Data” means all Personal Data relating to a person that identifies such person or could reasonably be used to identify such person, including but not limited to, first and last name, home address, billing address, or other physical address, email address, telephone number and Sensitive Data, if any.

-1.3 “Sensitive Data” means any information that: (a) requires a high degree of protection by law and where loss or unauthorized disclosure would require notification by Customer to government agencies, individuals or law enforcement, (b) any information that, if made public, could expose individuals to a risk of physical harm, fraud, or identity theft.
+1.3 “Sensitive Data” means any information that: (a) requires a heightened degree of protection by applicable law.
 Sensitive Data includes, but is not limited to, social security numbers or other government-issued identification numbers, financial account numbers, credit card or debit card numbers, CVVs, credit report information or other personal financial information, health or medical information or other information that is subject to international, federal, state, or local laws or ordinances now or hereafter enacted regarding data protection or privacy, including, but not limited to, the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, the Fair Credit Reporting Act, the Children’s Online Privacy Protection Act and the Gramm-Leach-Bliley Act, and special categories of data as defined in the General Data Protection Regulation.

 1.4.
 “Services" means the content, features, functionality, tools, data, software applications and APIs provided by FullStory via http://fullstory.com and/or other designated websites as described in the User Guide, that are ordered by Customer in an Order, as updated from time to time.